nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. table-from-sample-yaml::

-If you want to commission the lock device and :ref:`control it remotely <matter_lock_sample_network_mode>` through a Thread network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
+If you want to commission the lock device and :ref:`control it remotely <matter_lock_sample_network_mode>` through a Thread network, you also need a Matter controller device :ref:`configured on PC or mobile <ug_matter_configuring>`.
 This requires additional hardware depending on the setup you choose.

 .. note::
     |matter_gn_required_note|